cstoicescu/myFirstApp-CSGO-Wallhack-2015/README.md

 *So i made some accounts on different hacking platforms, asking question and learning.
 In a few weeks i managed to get it working.
 I was so happy that something i made helped me to gain (unfair) advantage in a game (see players through walls), so it had a meaning.Knowing where the enemy players are gives a huge advantage.
 Even made it public on the same forums that i learned from and gain some really cool feedback.
 People actually loved it and used it a while.*

+*I maintained the code till 2015 - finished highschool, when i finally realized playing games was getting me nowwhere and it was a waste of time and i needed to do something with my life*

 *Reading all the forum post thanking me really got me going and made me love programming.*

 *I actually managed to found a demo on my old pc :)*